 ATLAS (Astrophysics Telescope for Large Area Spectroscopy) Probe is a concept for a NASA probe-class space mission, the spectroscopic follow-up to the Nancy Grace Roman Space Telescope, multiplexing its scientific return by obtaining deep slit spectroscopy with R=1000 over the wavelength range of 1-4 microns for ~200M galaxies imaged by Roman out to z = 7 in three tied surveys (Deep, Medium, and Wide), and deliver spectra that enable a wide range of diagnostic studies of the physical properties of galaxies over most of cosmic history.
 ATLAS Wide Survey will measure spectroscopic redshifts for ~70% of the galaxies over 2000 sq deg imaged by a Roman High Latitude Survey at z > 0.5, removing the systematic bias due to photometric redshifts in cosmological constraints from weak lensing.
 ATLAS and Roman together will produce a 3D map of the Universe with sub-Mpc resolution in redshift space (sufficient for tracing the filaments in the cosmic web).

 ATLAS science spans four broad areas:

-(2) Open a new window into the dark Universe by weighing the dark matter filaments using 3D weak lensing with spectroscopic redshifts, and obtaining
+- Open a new window into the dark Universe by obtaining definitive measurements of dark energy and modification of General Relativity using galaxy clustering, and weighing the dark matter filaments using 3D weak lensing with spectroscopic redshifts;